Port

 Beginning at the Alaska Raptor Center, learn how handlers nurse injured bald eagles back to health for release back into the wild.
 Enjoy up-close encounters with these majestic birds of prey.

-Pass the Sitka Sound Science Center -- a working hatchery where the salmon journey begins for millions of fry destined for the wild.
-In season, you'll see salmon spawning at the end of an incredible ocean journey to their birthplace upstream.
+Pass a working hatchery where the journey begins for millions of salmon fry destined for the wild.
+In season, salmon spawn here, marking the end of an incredible journey from the ocean to their upstream birthplace.

-Finally, stroll past Crescent Harbor, filled with thousands of commercial, sport and subsistence vessels, earning the town its "Sitka by the Sea" moniker.
-See the Russian Bishop's House and St Michael's Orthodox Cathedral's spires rising above the heart of the city.
-St Michael's is open to guests, should you choose to explore further on your own.
+Finally, stroll past Crescent Harbor, filled with thousands of vessels, earning the town its "Sitka by the Sea" moniker, and see the Russian Bishop's House.

 Notes:

-The tour ends at the downtown central stoplight.
 Not advisable for guests using a wheelchair or for those with mobility limitations.
-Walking is on established gravel pathways or pavement.
-Participants must be able to walk up to 1.4 miles and stand for up to two hours.
-Tour is not recommended for infants; however, if parents have a backpack carrier please see the on-board tour desk staff for permission.
+Terrain includes paved and gravel paths.
+Participants must be able to walk up to 2.5 miles and stand for up to two hours.
+Tour is not recommended for infants; however, if parents have a backpack carrier, please see the on-board Shore Excursions staff for permission.
 Minimum age is 5 years.
-Wear warm, layered clothing and comfortable walking shoes.
-Outer layer should be waterproof and windproof.
+Dress warmly in layered clothing; outer layer should be windproof and waterproof.
+Wear comfortable walking shoes.